thumbmarkjs/thumbmarkjs/README.md

 🕺 Join the [Thumbmark Discord channel](https://discord.gg/PAqxQ3TnDA)

+Have a look at the [IOS](https://github.com/thumbmarkjs/thumbmark-swift) and [Android](https://github.com/thumbmarkjs/thumbmark-android) versions as well.

 ## Demo page

 You can help this project by visiting the demo page that **logs your fingerprint for analysis**.
 The logged fingerprint data is only used to improve this library.
 Visit the page from the link: [Show and log my fingerprint](https://www.thumbmarkjs.com/)